Funding committed to support the next phase of East West Rail link

 • Connection Stage One: Oxford to Bletchley and Milton Keynes

 • Connection Stage Two: Oxford to Bedford

 • Connection Stage Three: Oxford to Cambridge

-By delivering the project in this way, we can create real benefits:
+By delivering the new railway link in this way, we can create real benefits:

 • Minimise disruption for local communities – we are looking to find the best way to reduce the length and severity of disruption for local communities